NishikaChellaum/Maternal-Infant-Health-Mapping---Tamil-Nadu/README.md

 ---

-# Geospatial Distribution of Pre-Natal and Post-Natal Health Care: Intelligent Mapping of Maternal and Infant Health Outcomes in Rural and Urban Areas of Tamil Nadu
+# Geospatial Distribution of Pre-Natal and Post-Natal Health Care: Intelligent Mapping of Maternal and Infant Health Outcomes in Rural and Urban Areas of Tamil Nadu.

 ## Project Overview